sahilrajput03/pa-bot-draft/Readme.md

 - PA : Personal Assistant(Each PA will have a human like name too).
 - PAM : Personal Assistant Manager(This is a real human that can manage PA's using some Web App using its credential provided).
 - PAM : Can instruct/manage/change behaviour of the PA.
+- AP: Automated Psychlogist
+- PAM can talk to clients directly too if user confirms when asked by the PA bot during any conversation with the client.
+- LC: Life Coach

 ## General Idea